mozilla/openbadges-backpack/README.md

   [node-db-migrate]: https://github.com/nearinfinity/node-db-migrate#creating-migrations

+### Production

+The codebase behaves slightly differently when run in an environment where environment variable `NODE_ENV=production`.
+These differences include:

+* less verbose logging
+* using precompiled templates for client-side rendering
+  * run `bin/template-precompile` to generate
+* "Test Site" banner will not show in the UI

 ## Related Projects
 * https://github.com/lmorchard/django-badger -- Issuing app for Django
 * https://github.com/ralphbean/tahrir -- A pyramid (python) app for issuing your own Open Badges